Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 5. Set Matching Conditions.

-Specify the conditions under which this transformation should be applied.
-You can choose “Always apply this transformation” or define specific conditions that must be met before the transformation is activated.
-In this case, we leave the current settings in place.
+Specify the conditions under which this transformation must be applied.
+You can choose "Always apply this transformation" or define specific conditions that must be met before the transformation is activated.
+In this case, we will leave the current settings as is.

 Finally, you can determine which tags to apply the transformation to.
-This can be done by selecting tags that the transformation will use.
-This ensures that only data from those specific tags is transformed according to the rules you have set.
-In this case, we will leave the current settings, meaning that this enrichment is on all tags.
+You can do this by selecting tags that will use the transformation.
+This ensures that only the data of those specific tags will be transformed according to the rules you have set.
+In this case we leave the current settings, this means that this enrichment is on all tags.

 7. Test Transformations in debug mode

-Open the debug mode in the web and server container.
+Open debug mode in the web and server container.
 Then generate requests to your server-side container that contain the data to which you want to apply transformations.
-You can do this by performing the corresponding actions on your website or application, or by manually sending requests through tools such as Postman.
-In GTM’s debug interface, you can now see how incoming requests are processed and how transformations are applied.
+You can do this by performing the corresponding actions on your Web site or application, or by manually sending requests through tools such as Postman.
+In GTM's debug interface, you can now see how the incoming requests are processed and how the transformations are applied.
 Check that all parameters are correctly allowed, excluded or enriched according to your configuration.

 Satisfied?
 Don't forget to put the container live.